 There is a National background check performed on each applicant.
 An applicant must be at least 18-years of age, have a valid Washington State Driver's License, a relatively "clean" driving record (must be insurable by our insurance company) and have a high school diploma or GED.
 An applicant must have the physical strength, health and endurance to perform fire suppression, rescue and emergency medical duties safely and must also successfully complete the Public Safety CPAT as well as a medical physical examination prior to starting an academy.

 Recruiting Process Those who meet our basic requirements, and submit a completed application, will be invited to attend the next available Orientation.
 Applicants who attend Orientation will be given a written test that they must pass in order to move onto Oral Interviews.
 Based on the feedback we receive from the interview panel, after the Oral Interviews, invitations will be sent to select candidates to attend the next available academy.
 Those who are not selected would need to reapply and go through the recruiting process to be considered for a future academy.

-Volunteer Fire Fighters receive on-duty injury medical coverage, monetary reimbursement or stipends for staffing and training participation, life insurance, and the opportunity for additional training.
+Volunteer Fire Fighters receive on-duty injury medical coverage, stipends for watches, life insurance, and the opportunity for additional training.
 Volunteering is an excellent first step for those interested in the fire service as a career.

 If you have questions regarding recruiting, academy or volunteering, please email us at email@example.com.